By: Door Buddy Editors | Published: 12 December 2025

 Panting, Drooling, or Wide Eyes

-These are physical indicators of intense stress, often seen during a dog anxiety attack.
+These are physical indicators of intense stress, often seen during a dog's anxiety attack.

 GI Issues